-"Apple crumble is one of my most favourite desserts of all time, I remember making it growing up and to this day still swoon at the smell of it coming out of the oven.
-This Irish apple crumble cake is nice little twist on the classic with a moist apple cake interior and a light crumbly topping.
+"Apple crumble is one of my most favorite desserts of all time, I remember making it growing up and to this day still swoon at the smell of it coming out of the oven.
+This Irish apple crumble cake is a nice little twist on the classic with a moist apple cake interior and a light crumbly topping.
 That classic combination of apple and blackberries could also be used here." - Donal Skehan.

 4oz butter plus extra for greasing

 7oz plain flour, sifted